keuko/rabbitmq-server/plugins-src/rabbitmq-amqp1.0/README.md

     | "/topic/"     RK        Consume from temp queue bound to amq.topic with routing key RK
     | "/amq/queue/" Q         Consume from Q
     | "/queue/"     Q         Consume from Q
+    | Q (no leading slash)    Consume from Q

+The intent is that the source and destination address formats should be mostly the same as those supported by the STOMP plugin, to the extent permitted by AMQP 1.0 semantics.

 ## Virtual Hosts